Permits

 NOTES:

-If you have any questions regarding submitting a development permit application, please contact the Development Officer at 780-663-3730 or via our contact form.
+If you have any questions regarding submitting a development permit application, please contact Municipal Planning Solutions at 780-486-1991 or via our contact form.

 Once a development permit is issued, you will require Safety Codes Permits prior to the start of any building project.
 Safety Codes Permits are required to ensure the building or structure is in compliance with the National Building Code and related Provincial Safety Codes.
 NOTE: Some farm buildings may be exempt from safety codes building permits in accordance with Part 1 (Compliance), Section 1.1. of the National Building Code.